rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

 <user_input>
 ```

-...and walks straight out of the box you built.
-They closed your tag early, injected instructions at the "trusted" level, then re-opened it so the structure still looks valid.
+...there is a good chance that will work, depending on what model and framework you are using.

-Two defences, used together, shut this down:
+Two defences, used together, are applicable here:

 1. **XML-escape the body**, so a literal `</user_input>` in the content can't terminate the boundary.
 2. **Suffix the tag with a per-request nonce** the attacker can't predict.
 Even if escaping is somehow bypassed, they can't guess `</user_input_a1b2c3d4>` because it's freshly random every call.